 We’ll also introduce you to experts to help you develop new skills.
 You’ll build a network of peers and professionals who can support you.

 To help keep you on track, we’ll also match you with a mentor from Lloyds Banking Group.

 How does the grant work?

 All students on the Start Up programme receive a grant of £1,000, thanks to funding from The National Lottery Community Fund.
 (A grant is money to help you start up your project that you don’t have to pay back.)

 If you join the programme you will be paired with a grant manager, who’ll help out with any questions you have about your grant.
 Payment of the grant is directly linked to course participation.

 Is all this really free?

 Yes!
 You can use the grant for your project’s running cost and to pay for travel and subsistence to support you in attending the learning programme.
-The learning programme and mentoring is fully funded, thanks to funding from our partners Lloyds Bank, Bank of Scotland and The National Lottery Community Fund.
+The learning programme and mentoring is fully funded, thanks to funding from our partners Lloyds Bank, Bank of Scotland, Scottish Government and The National Lottery Community Fund.
 The School for Social Entrepreneurs is a charity.